Home Loan Application and Process

 Filling Out the Home Loan Application

 There are standard forms to be completed when applying for a loan.
-Some mortgage brokers keep these on their website so you can fill out and submit the forms on line.
+Some mortgage brokers and lenders keep these on their website so you can fill out and submit the forms on line.
 The information will be verified and used to qualify you for your loan, so take the time to answer questions accurately.

 The mortgage broker will need copies of the documents you began gathering in the first phase of the loan process, including: